 How do I maintain the temperature of my syrup to ensure it doesn’t thicken up too much causing damage to my pump and system?

-Tapflo’s Double Screw, Lobe & Air-Operated Diaphragm Pumps are all capable of being delivered with Heating Jackets which are fed by hot water or steam to maintain fluid temperature to the desired point to ensure that the viscosity of the syrup never drops below a set point.
+Tapflo’s Twin Screw Pump, Lobe Pump and Air-Operated Diaphragm Pumps are all capable of being delivered with Heating Jackets which are fed by hot water or steam to maintain fluid temperature to the desired point to ensure that the viscosity of the syrup never drops below a set point.
 The product within the heating jacket never comes into contact with the syrup, therefore maintaining its integrity, quality and consistency.
 Our Peristaltic Pumps can also be supplied with electrically driven heating jackets upon request.